Bifoliolate leaves, lanceolate-cordate stipules, leaflets asymmetrically subrotund to broadly obovate

 Some plants persist but most regeneration is primarily from soil seed reserves.

 Although there have been reports of high levels of hard seed, mechanically harvested seed rarely requires further scarification.
-However, seed must not be treated with hot water to break dormancy as it becomes mucilaginous.
+However, seed must not be treated with hot water to break dormancy as it becomes mucilaginous and aggregates.
 Seed germinates quickly after rainfall; seedlings grow rapidly and early-flowering types can flower within 6 weeks.
 Round-leaf cassia appears to nodulate readily with native rhizobia.

 Responds to phosphorus and sulphur on low-fertility soils.

-Combines well with native tussock grasses and more open creeping naturalised grasses, but can become dominant if stock concentrate on more palatable companion grasses in early and mid-growing season .
+Combines well with native tussock grasses and more open creeping naturalized grasses, but can become dominant if stock concentrate on more palatable companion grasses in early and mid-growing season.
 Can improve the protein level of associated grasses.

 Will spread naturally through heavy seed set.